isomerpages/cpib-corp/_about-corruption/Resources/Downloads.md

 </p>
 <p></p>
 <p>These Colour &amp; Build Activities draw inspiration from Episode 1 and
-2 of CPIB's animated series "Kopi's Case Files", where characters face challenging situations that require tough decision-making.</p>
+2 of CPIB's animated series "Kopi's Case Files", where the characters face challenging situations that require tough decision-making.</p>
 <p></p>
 <p><em>This series is a collaborative project between CPIB and the students from the School of Design and Media at @weareNYP, which can be viewed on Youtube!</em>